AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/caching/index.md

 ## Use your own CDN

-You can also [provide your own content delivery network (CDN)](#use-your-own-cdn), such as [Fastly](./fastly.md).
+While we recommend using the [native API Mesh caching](#api-mesh-native-caching) functionality, you can also provide your own content delivery network (CDN), such as Fastly.
+Refer to the [Fastly caching example](./fastly.md) for more information.

 <InlineAlert variant="info" slots="text"/>

-When using a CDN, you must invalidate the cache after modifying a mesh configuration, or you will receive stale information.
+When using your own CDN, you must invalidate the cache after modifying a mesh configuration, or you will receive stale information.

 <InlineAlert variant="info" slots="text"/>